pharringtonp19/mecon/docs/chapters/solving_models.md

 [^1]: The thinking being that you'll recognize that the law of diminishing marginal utility is very similar to the law of diminshing marginal product

-[^2]: As an undergrad, I had no understanding of these concepts and was completely loss.
+[^2]: As an undergrad, I had no understanding of these concepts and was completely lost.

 [^3]: This is really just the division of labor at work!